 How Gumroad got its first users?

-Sahil Lavingia was a teenager from Palo Alto who had already built a few applications earlier.
-Unfortunately, they weren't much of a success.
-He began experimenting with Photoshop.
-He created a pencil icon for yet another app.
+Sahil Lavingia, a teenager from Palo Alto has designed a few apps before.
+They weren’t successful.
+Soon, he started playing around with Photoshop.
+He made a pencil icon for another app.

 Get your